-To assist networks and providers by clarifying PhonepayPlus' expectations in relation to lower-cost premium rate services, especially with regard to registration, pricing transparency, undue delay, complaint handling, and special conditions.
+To assist networks and providers by clarifying the Phone-paid Services Authority's expectations in relation to lower-cost premium rate services, especially with regard to registration, pricing transparency, undue delay, complaint handling, and special conditions.

 What are the key points?